AntonioRoldan/Deep-learning-nd/README.md

 The idea underlying this concept is that the generator creates data whilst the discriminator tries to classify it as fake or real data, as both generator and discriminator get better at their tasks, more accurate outputs are being given.
 A sigmoid cross entropy function is being used for both losses to drop.
+In my project I designed a GAN trained on celebrities' pictures that eventually learnt to generate faces.

 ![gans](https://user-images.githubusercontent.com/22200326/28600538-e955e078-71b2-11e7-8690-bfeb8e67998a.png)